Code-Institute-Submissions/the-shamans-cat/README.md

 *	To easily get in touch with the practitioner to book a healing session.
 *	To be able to contact the practitioner for more information.

-### **B2C**
+#### **B2C**
 The website is a little different from a basic B2C site as the potential clients need reassurance, confidence and trust in the practitioner and the processes used during a session, to encourage them to make contact and/or book a healing session; they are not just influenced by emotion to make a quick impulse buy.
 They need a reasonable amount of background information in order to be able to make an informed choice about whether to have a healing session.

-### **Audience**
+#### **Audience**
 The site is targeted at English speaking clients who are open to this type of healing and looking to find a shamanic energy healer.
 In this area of energy healing, clients tend to find their practitioners through word of mouth recommendations, then look for the site online to check details and make contact.

 The age of the audience can vary but tends towards a mature type of client.
 There are more women looking for this type of energy healing than men.
 The user may be a computer novice.
-This information is based on the shamanic energy healer’s own experience and that of their fellow practitioners.
+This information is based on the shamanic energy healer’s own experience, that of their fellow practitioners and potential users.

+The website is informative to any user coming to the site wanting to know more about shamanic energy healing.
+‘Shaman’ is in the name of the website and along with other keywords in the site i.e. “shaman, shamanic, shamanic healer, energy healing, healer, Inca shamanism, Q'ero, Qero”, so search engines will pick up on these too.
+These types of visitors could also become clients.

-### **Location**
+#### **Location**
 The physical location of the practitioner is not an issue, as many types of session can be carried out remotely via the phone, skype and WhatsApp as well as by face to face sessions.

-### **Research**
+#### **Research**
 1. I talked to shamanic practitioners and potential clients and showed them my Ideas.

+    Feedback:
-    Feedback: I thought a carousel would be a good way of attracting clients to a section of the site they were most interested in.
+    *   I thought a carousel would be a good way of attracting clients to a section of the site they were most interested in.
 My research informed me that users did not like carousels and would not read most of the information.
 I checked this out with various web articles and found that research showed that carousels are not an effective way of promoting information or product as they get ignored by users, who get hit by banner blindness.
 This resulted in me not using a carousel on this website.
+    * Users wanted a simple layout.

 2. Looked at competitors’ websites to see how they were marketing themselves and the quality of their websites.